curityio/curity-idsvr-gke-installation/README.md

 [![Quality](https://img.shields.io/badge/quality-experiment-red)](https://curity.io/resources/code-examples/status/)
 [![Availability](https://img.shields.io/badge/availability-source-blue)](https://curity.io/resources/code-examples/status/)

-A demo installation of Curity Identity Server and Kong gateway including phantom token plugin in Google Kubernetes Engine for PoC purposes.

-This tutorial will enable any developer or an architect to quickly run the Curity Identity Server and the Phantom Token Pattern in Kubernetes, via the Google Cloud Platform.
+A demo installation of Curity Identity Server and the Phantom Token Pattern in Kubernetes using Kong Ingress controller or Nginx Ingress controller, via the Google Cloud Platform.
 This will ensure that opaque access tokens are issued to internet clients, while APIs receive JWT access tokens.

-This tutorial could be completed by using the Google Cloud Platform free tier option without incurring any cost.
+This tutorial could be completed by using the Google Cloud Platform free tier option without incurring any cost

 ## Prepare the Installation